 Most of you have probably at least heard that there is something about wives and submission in the Bible.
 Some of you may even know the verses by heart.

 Wives, submit to your husbands as to the Lord.
 For the husband is the head of the wife as Christ is the head of the church, his body, of which he is the Savior.
 Now as the church submits to Christ, so also wives should submit to their husbands in everything.Ephesians 5:22-24 (NIV)

 Some may choose to ignore these verses or pass them off as out of date for our modern world.
 But my belief is that if it’s in the Bible, especially if it’s in the New Testament, it’s probably something God cares about and something we should try to understand and apply.

 Most of those who have a problem with biblical submission have wrong ideas of what it actually is.
 What is needed is a clear understanding of the Bible’s perspective.
 Unfortunately, there isn’t a lot of explanation in the scriptures about submission, so people seek out understanding from a lot of different sources.
 For example:

-- Feminism – says women don’t need men in the first place and calling a wife to submission is like calling her to a life of slavery.
+- Feminism – in the extreme, feminism promotes the idea that women are not different than men, that women don’t need men, and that calling a wife to submission is like calling her to a life of slavery.